freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/freme-hardware-requirements.md

 ---
 # FREME hardware requirements

 The following pages explain the hardware requirements of FREME NER.
-They are intended to assist system administrators who want to setup a FREME installation on their own servers.
+They are intended to assist system administrators who want to setup a FREME installation on their own server.

+This guide distinguishes between FREME broker and FREME NER because FREME NER is by far the most resource intensive part of FREME.
+It is possible to either run both systems on the same server or to setup the broker on one server and FREME NER on another server.

 ## FREME broker